etam4260/emmet-tam.github.io/README.md

 ## Research
-Civil Engineering -- Quantifying the Role of Disaster Aid A research project led my Dr. Allison Reilly to determine the impact programs within NOAA, FEMA, CDBG-DR, SBA have on communities.
+Civil Engineering -- Quantifying the Role of Disaster Aid

+A research project led my Dr. Allison Reilly to determine the impact of programs within NOAA, FEMA, CDBG-DR, SBA have on communities.
 Most of my efforts were involved in data wrangling and visualizations within R. disasteraidr and disasteraidshiny are some of the repos that show this work.

 Oceanic and Atmospheric Science -- SENSE @ UMD

 A research project led by Dr. Ning Zeng to help track CO2 levels across campus and across the Washington DC area.
 I spent most of my time contributing to grant proposals.